CDRH/datura/README.md

 # Datura

 Welcome to this temporary documentation for Datura, a gem dedicated to transforming and posting data sources from CDRH projects.
-This gem is intended to be used with a "data repository" containing TEI, VRA, CSVs, and more.
+This gem is intended to be used with a collection containing TEI, VRA, CSVs, and more.

 ## Install